keithalpichi/keithalpichi.github.io/README.md

 # Keith Alpichi's Portfolio Blog

 ## About me and my blog
-- I'm a self-taught Python software engineer (can I call myself that?
-LOL).
-I've been learning to code/program since November 2015 but only got seriosly into it in January 2016.
+- I'm a self-taught Python & Elixir Web Developer.
+I've been learning to code/program since November 2015.
 - I created this blog to share my experience and what I have learned since the beginning.
-I encourage anyone who is just starting out by teaching themselves to follow my blog.
+I encourage anyone who is just starting out to follow my blog.

 ## Blog features
 - Built with Jekyll and Github